noorkhokhar99/Pothole-Detection-Pothole-Detection-using-python-and-deep-learning/README.md

 cd Pothole-Detection-Pothole-Detection-using-python-and-deep-learning

 ```
-- Upgrade pip with mentioned command below.
+- Upgrade pip with the mentioned command below.
 ```
 pip install --upgrade pip
 ```
-- Install requirements with mentioned command below.
+- Install requirements with the mentioned command below.
 ```
 pip install -r requirements.txt
 ```
-- Run the code with mentioned command below.
+- Run the code with the mentioned command below.

  - Run for webcam